BootGen/BootGenSDK/README.md

 ```
 #### Conventions
    * Property and class names should be camelCase.
 Casing will be set in the generated code according to the type of file generated.
 In C# PascalCase will be used, in TypeScript property names will remain camelCase.
-   * Array names should be plural nouns, everithing else should be in singular form.in the generated code the fitten plural or singular form of names will be used.
+   * Array names should be plural nouns, everything else should be in singular form.
+In the generated code the fitting plural or singular form of names will be used.

 ### Hinting